 FOOD is a joint five-year research collaboration between NHH and NorgesGruppen (NG) that started in August 2016.

-The objective of the collaboration is to generate research and new knowledge on the grocery markets and in particular to provide new knowledge on empirical issues related to market structure, competition and productivity.
+The objective of the collaboration is to increase the knowledge about the grocery industry, particularly through generating new research on empirical issues related to market structure, competition and productivity.

 FOOD aims to initiate research on topics such as: